aracaraujo/ProjectManagementFlutter/README.md

 # Useful Websites

-My main source of research was the official flutter website.
+My main source of research was the official Flutter website.

 * [Flutter Documentation](https://docs.flutter.dev)

+# Next Steps

+The next step in this project is to connect the app to a database or local storage to be able to save the projects.